 It helps to build this out using a content planner or an old-fashioned Excel spreadsheet.
 If you are able to tag or color code your content assets by audience and topic, you’ll quickly be able to see when certain months are too heavy in a particular area.

 Next, plan out your contributors.
-Will your content team be managing all content, do you have other contributors from your business or guest contributors?
+Will your content team be managing all content?
+Do you have other contributors from your business or guest contributors?
 Will you be leveraging help externally?
 Loosely slot in these authors so that you can visually see month by month what your team’s workload will be.
-This will ensure that your content strategy can function with the resources you have.
+This will ensure that your SEO content strategy can function with the resources you have.

 Step 4: Process